BioCenter-SHU/FSCE-Net/README.md

 ## 📝 Citation & Acknowledgements

-If you use the preprocessed data above and require details on the preprocessing steps, please refer to the methods in SDR-GNN and MMGCN.
+If you use the preprocessed data above and require details on the preprocessing steps, please refer to the methods in GCNet(for IEMOCAP) and MMGCN(for MELD).

 **Acknowledgement:** The code in this repository references the work and implementations of **GCNet**, **SDR-GNN**, and **DiCMoR**.